-Whoa, I can’t believe we’ve been travelling for five months now, and we’re getting closer to the halfway point of our travels!
+Whoa, I can’t believe we’ve been travelling for five months now, and we’re getting closer to the halfway point of our travels as nomads!
 Instead of counting the number of days since we left home, it will be the countdown until we’re back in Canada *cries*.
 Just kidding, I’m starting to miss home a bit, and I get super excited when I run into a Canadian.
 There aren’t many travelling on this side of the world, to be honest.
 My friend from Toronto did come to visit us in Chiang Mai for a few days, which was a nice change.
 Of course, the three of us spent 90% of our time eating.
 In fact, we’re such pigs that we ordered six khao soi noodle soups one time for the three of us!

 We spent two weeks in Chiang Mai and two weeks in Vietnam during our fifth month of travelling